TimWinnicheck/101101/README.md

 DataGrabber - Grabs Vacancies Data from hh.ru

-Data - 4 Datasets, 500 of vacancy entires in each
+Data - 4 Datasets, 500 of vacancy entries each

 Experimental - Me being awful at everything I do